Anyelo120/Anyelo120/README.md

 👋 I currently have two small businesses which are:

-- ProLatin Studio: I am a teacher for people who want to enter the world of server creation, I also sell servers and make servers on demand, I currently have a channel with 5000 followers in this project and a discord with 500 people.
+- RottenBone Studio: I am a teacher for people who want to enter the world of server creation, I also sell servers and make servers on demand, I currently have a channel with 5000 followers in this project and a discord with 500 people.

 📫 Current experience: